 - Preheat oven to 425F

-- Peel and dice winter squash into ¾ inch cubes.
-Place on a parchment lined sheet pan and drizzle with oil, generous salt and pepper, Stir and roast in the hot oven for 15 minutes, and feel free to broil for just a minute or two to get them crispy.
+- Roast the Butternut: Peel the butternut squash, cut in half and scoop out the seeds.
+Dice into ¾-inch cubes.
+Place on a parchment-lined sheet pan and drizzle with olive oil, sprinkle with salt and pepper and give a stir.
+Roast in the hot oven for 20 minutes, stirring halfway through.
+Feel free to broil for just a minute or two to get them crispy around the edges.

 - Make the QUICK Mole Sauce: Place all the ingredients ( EXCEPT CHOCOLATE and TAHINI PASTE) in a blender.
 Blend until smooth.
-Place this Mole sauce in a small pot, bring to a simmer over medium heat, cover (it will splatter) and cook 7-8 minutes over medium low heat.
+Place this Mole sauce in a small pot, bring to a simmer over medium heat, cover (it will splatter) and cook 7-8 minutes over medium-low heat.
 Stir in tahini sauce and chocolate until melted and combined.
 Taste, adjust salt and sweetness, adding a teaspoon of maple if necessary (some chocolate is sweeter than others).
-Turn heat off and set aside.
+If it feels too thick, loosen a bit with water.
+Turn heat off and set aside

-- Warm the tortillas (place in the oven, fry in a skillet, microwave, grill over a stovetop gas flame) to make them soft and pliable, then stack them.
+- Warm the tortillas (toast in the oven, grill over a stovetop gas flame) to make them soft and pliable, then stack them.

 Feel free to add other veggies to the mix- corn or bell pepper would be nice.
-For meat eaters- add cooked meat or chicken.
+For meat eaters- add cooked meat, browned chorizo, or chicken.
 Or keep these totally vegan with vegan cheese!

 - Serving Size: 1 ½ enchiladas